firstof9/upi/README.md

 TFTPd

+IPMITools (Used to automagicly reboot and set server to PXE Boot off the network)

 Bootstrap (www.getbootstrap.com) (This should auto link in via CDN, only download if you want a local copy)

 Windows Assessment and Deployment Kit (ADK) (optional for generating Windows PE image)